dashbitco/broadway/README.md

 # Broadway

 Build concurrent and multi-stage data ingestion and data processing pipelines with Elixir.
-It allows developers to consume data efficiently from different sources, such as Amazon SQS, RabbitMQ, and others.
+It allows developers to consume data efficiently from different sources, known as producers, such as Amazon SQS, RabbitMQ, and others.

+The name Broadway was taken from the famous [Broadway street](https://en.wikipedia.org/wiki/Broadway_theatre) in New York City, as we hope to be equally renowned by our stages and producers. :)

-Documentation can be found at [https://hexdocs.pm/broadway](https://hexdocs.pm/broadway).
+Documentation, examples, and how tos can be found at [https://hexdocs.pm/broadway](https://hexdocs.pm/broadway).

 ## Built-in features